This article is part of the Ultimate Guide to Knee Pain Relief.

 3. Meniscus Tears

-Dr. Anderson: The meniscus is the soft tissue or cartilage, which acts as a shock absorber for the knee.
+The meniscus is the soft tissue or cartilage, which acts as a shock absorber for the knee.
 It helps take pressure off the articular cartilage, which is what wears down with arthritis, so the meniscus generally helps prevent the development of arthritis.
 While patients with a healthy meniscus can still develop arthritis, they are at higher risk of arthritis if the meniscus is damaged.

 Meniscus tears can appear in patients from their mid-teens to much older.
 This injury can be associated with ACL tears, but isolated tears where no other ligaments are injured are possible.
 Oftentimes meniscus tears are caused by a traumatic injury, especially in younger, more active patients.
 It can be a fall or a direct blow to the knee, but more often tied to twisting and pivoting movements.
 Some patients do not remember a traumatic event at all, and it simply develops over time.

-In most cases with meniscus tears, we are looking for pain associated with activity, rather than pain at rest.
+In most cases with meniscus tears, physicians are looking for pain associated with activity, rather than pain at rest.
 One the most common symptoms associated with meniscus tears is ‘joint line pain’ or pain on the inside (medial) or outside (lateral) part of the knee.
 Typically, with a meniscus tear the pain will be localized to one or both sides, depending on where the tear is.
 Oftentimes patients experience swelling, especially within a day or two after the injury.
 There are also mechanical symptoms like ‘locking’ or ‘catching’ where the meniscus can tear and prevent the knee from bending or straightening.

 Treatments can vary based upon the age and activity level of the patient.
 Because meniscus tears typically do not heal on their own, surgery is usually a good option for young, healthy patients that want to get back to regular activity.
 If left untreated in a younger patient, the tear can get bigger, and over time, can contribute to the development of arthritis.
-In most cases with older patients, especially those with associated arthritis, we often begin with non-operative treatments like oral medications, physical therapy, and injections potentially before proceeding with surgery.
+In most cases with older patients, especially those with associated arthritis, physicians often begin with non-operative treatments like oral medications, physical therapy, and injections potentially before proceeding with surgery.

 4. Ligament Injuries